Freight Shipping from Mobile to Atlanta

 How much does it cost to ship freight from Mobile to Atlanta?

-Full truckload (FTL) rates from Mobile, AL to Atlanta, GA currently range from $839-$1,034 for a standard dry van load over the 390-mile route.
+Full truckload (FTL) rates from Mobile, AL to Atlanta, GA currently range $839-$1,034 (roughly $2.16-$2.67 per mile over 390 miles).
 LTL shipments typically cost $415-$732 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Mobile to Atlanta?

-Standard FTL transit from Mobile to Atlanta is approximately 7 hrs by truck over 390 miles.
+Standard FTL transit from Mobile to Atlanta is approximately 7 hrs by truck over 390 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Mobile to Atlanta freight?